cilium/cilium/Documentation/contributing/development/dev_setup.rst

 Build Cilium
 ^^^^^^^^^^^^

-Assuming you have synced (rsync) the source tree after you have made changes, or the tree is automatically in sync via NFS or guest additions folder sharing, you can issue a build as follows:
+When you make changes, the tree is automatically kept in sync via NFS.
+You can issue a build as follows:

 ::